Fix Windows 10 Reset Stuck at 1% , 34%, 64%, 99% (6 Solutions)

 Step 1.
-Download AOMEI Backupper Standard and open this software.
-Click Backup, and then System Backup.
+Install and launch AOMEI Backupper Standard.
+Click Backup, and then select System Backup.

 Step 2.
 It will automatically choose source partition for you.
 Choose another location to store your backup.
 You’d better not to backup to the same hard drive as the source one, otherwise the backup image will be damaged due to system failure.